A nonautonomous epidemic model with general incidence and isolation: Introduction

 Other types of epidemic models with quarantine were studied in the literature.
 A SEIQR model was considered by Gerberry and Milner in~\cite{Gerberry-Milner-JMB-2009} where the authors studied the dynamics and used historical data to discuss the adequacy of the model in the context of childhood diseases.
 The global dynamic behavior of a different SEIQS epidemic model, with a nonlinear incidence of the form $\beta SI$, was analyzed by Yi, Zhao and Zhang in~\cite{Yi-Zhao-Zhang-IJISS-2009}.
 In another direction, Arino, Jordan and van den Driessche~\cite{Arino-Jordan-Driessche-MB-2007} studied the effect of quarantine in a general model of a disease that can be transmitted between different species and multiple patches (though in their setting quarantine is present only in the form of travel restriction between patches).
 A model with twelve different classes was proposed by Safi and Gumel~\cite{Safi-Gumel-CSF-2007} to study the impact of quarantine of latent cases, isolation of symptomatic cases and of an imperfect vaccine in the control of the spread of an infectious disease in the population.
 The same authors studied a delayed model including a quarantined class~\cite{Safi-Gumel-NA-2011}.

 We emphasize that all the above models are autonomous models.
 However, it is well-known that fluctuations are very common in disease transmission.
+Many diseases show seasonal behaviour, with some periods of the year being more propitious for transmission than others.
+For instance, the opening and closing of schools tend to make the contact rates vary seasonally in childhood diseases~\cite{Dietz-LNB-1976}.
+For example, the study of weekly measles case reports from England and Wales demonstrated a decline in the transmission parameter during school holidays~\cite{Fine-Clarkson-IJE-1982}.

-For instance, the opening and closing of schools tend to make the contact rates vary seasonally in childhood diseases~\cite{Dietz-LNB-1976} and periodic changes in birth rates of the population are also frequent.
-It is therefore natural to consider time-dependent parameters in epidemic models and define threshold conditions for extinction and persistence of the disease.
+It has been demonstrated that nonautonomous behavior, in particular periodic or almost periodic behavior, is present in contact rates corresponding to diseases like the flu~\cite{Earn-Dushoff-Levin-TEE-2020}, measles, chickenpox and mumps~\cite{London-Yorke-AJE-1973}, mucormycosis~\cite{Ajam-Bizri-Mokhbat-Weedon-Lutwick-EI-2006}, leishmaniasis~\cite{Bacaer-Guernaoui-JMB-2006} and dengue~\cite{Coutinho-Burattini-Lopez-Massad}.
+Thus, in the study of seasonal infections, it is natural to consider contact rates given by periodic functions.
+A common contact rate can have the form $\beta(t)=\alpha(1+\sigma\cos(2\pi t))$, where $\sigma$ is the amplitude of seasonal variation in transmission, usually called ``strength of seasonal forcing''~\cite{Grassly-Fraser-PRSB-2006}.
+Additionally, it is also a fact that environment and demographics change with time, sometimes in a aperiodic way.
+It is therefore natural to consider time-dependent parameters in epidemic models and define threshold conditions for extinction and persistence of the disease in the nonautonomous case.

-Our objective in this paper is to consider a family nonautonomous SIQR models with a large family of contact rates given by general functions that are, in general, time-dependent and far from bilinear, and obtain numbers that play the role of the basic reproductive number in this setting.
-Related results for nonautonomous SIRVS models were obtained in~\cite{Pereira-Silva-Silva, Zhang-Teng-Gao-AA-2008}, thought the incidences considered in those papers are linear in the infectives while here we assume that the incidences are, in general, nonlinear functions of all compartments.
+Our objective in this paper is to consider a family of nonautonomous SIQR models with a large family of contact rates given by general functions that are, in general, time-dependent and far from bilinear, and obtain numbers that play the role of the basic reproductive number in this setting.
+Related results for nonautonomous SIRVS models were obtained in~\cite{Pereira-Silva-Silva, Zhang-Teng-Gao-AA-2008}, though the incidences considered in those papers are linear in the infectives while here we assume that the incidences are, in general, nonlinear functions of all compartments.
+We not that, for some diseases with long latent stages, a latent class must be considered.
+Thus our model is only suitable for diseases with zero or negligible latent period.

-Note that in~\cite{Wang-Zhao-JDDE-2008, Rebelo-Margheri-Bacaer-JMB-2012} some methods were developed to obtain thresholds for general periodic models.
+Note that in~\cite{Rebelo-Margheri-Bacaer-JMB-2012, Wang-Zhao-JDDE-2008} some methods were developed to obtain thresholds for general periodic models.
 These methods apply to our setting when we assume the coefficients to be periodic.
 We emphasise that this is not necessarily our case, since our coefficients need not be periodic.
 Additionally, our thresholds are given by explicit formulas (see section~\ref{section:SR}).